makersacademy/airport_challenge/README.md

 - Plane.new
  - Generates new plane.
- - Use Airport.add_plane to add the plane to an airport's runway.
+ - Use Airport.add_plane(plane) to add the plane to an airport's runway.

 - Plane.landed
  - Sets the plane's status to on runway (@flying is false)